hgruber/zabbix-d3js-widgets/README.md

 * provide the zabbix api url and credentials in samples.html (https://<domain>/zabbix/api_jsonrpc.php)
 * for zabbix < 2.4: provide the zabbix patch for cross site requests (https://support.zabbix.com/browse/ZBXNEXT-1377)
 * for saving bandwidth don't forget to enable gzip compression for api calls (usually about 95%)
-* for saving bandwidth a patch for the trends.get() api call is available (https://support.zabbix.com/browse/ZBXNEXT-1193)
+* for saving bandwidth zabbix > 3 allows the use of trend.get().
+For older versions there's a patch for the trend.get() api call is available (https://support.zabbix.com/browse/ZBXNEXT-1193)

 instant sample
 ==============